ebelious/Self-Hosted/SOC-Stack.md

 ## Instructions to install a SOC Stack
 This is a write-up for installing the all-in-one SOC stack using free and open-source tools which is greatly improved by integrating the tools with a project by  [socfortress](https://github.com/socfortress/CoPilot).
 This incorporates many of the open-source tools we all love to use and allows you to utilize the benefits of each in a single pane of glass.
 Just as a heads up, this may require a large amount of resources to run as many parts are running on one machine.
-Most of the credit goes to SocFortress for the guidees and tool they created
+Most of the credit goes to SocFortress for the guides and tool they created

 ** Note: This may be best used as a lab environment and not in production